Clanna Gael Fontenoy GAA: Players and wins

 The club has over 1000 registered members and fields teams that compete in football, hurling and camogie at both juvenile and adult levels.

 A number of their members have been and/or are part of the panel for Dublin teams including Rebecca McDonnell, Kim Flood, Serena Hannon, Rachael Byrne (Senior Ladies), Ella Thirroueiz (Ladies Minor) and Maria O'Dea (U16) with Karl Morgan and Colm O'Briain both part of the Dublin development squad.

-In 2021 their Minor men's team won both the Minor Hurling D championship and the Minor Football D championship.
+In 2021, the club's Minor men's team won both the Minor Hurling D championship and the Minor Football D championship.
 And their U16 Boys won the U16 D Championship.
 In 2019 their U16 Boys won the U16 C Football championship.
 In 2016 and 2019 their Ladies Intermediate team were Championship winners and reached the Leinster Finals only to be narrowly beaten, their Junior E team won their Championship final and the U14 Girls won the Football Feile final.
-In 2015 their Camogie Senior 4 team won both the Shield and League finals while in 2014 their U14 boys won the Division 4 Feile football title.
+In 2015, their Camogie Senior 4 team won both the Shield and League finals while in 2014 their U14 boys won the Division 4 Feile football title.